Crabman-DF-Mods/dwarven-wilds/README.md

 Technically one of the base game creatures/civs I have listed in the spoiler warning below is not a proper spoiler since you find out about them in the museum before you can even get in your spaceship, but their culture (and by extension their personalities) _is_ a spoiler, which is why they are absent from the spoiler free version of this mod.

-This mod was created with the help of the [Dwarf Fortress RAW language server extension][LS], which is currently in alpha, but I still recommend it for anyone wanting to make Dwarf Fortress mods, either for the first time or as a veteran.
+This mod was created with the help of the [Dwarf Fortress RAW language server extension][LS], which is currently in beta, but I still recommend it for anyone wanting to make Dwarf Fortress mods, either for the first time or as a veteran.

 If you want to check out my other mods, follow one of these links:
 - DFFD downloads: https://dffd.bay12games.com/who.php?id=9116